vuberezin/Parted-Explorer-Create-Delete-Resize-Partitions/README.md

 # Parted Explorer: Create/Delete/Resize Partitions in Linux
-using Qt-5.15 framework and Libparted
+is a simple program that uses the Qt-5.15 framework and Libparted